 The Board meets to consider applications every month.
 There is a cut-off date for submitting applications before each monthly Board meeting

 .
 You can ask for your application to be fast-tracked if you miss a cut-off date or want to be registered before a Board meeting.
 Fast-track processing takes up to 7 days and costs AUD$155 extra.

 How to apply and what to send

-You can email your application to [email protected], or post or hand-deliver applications to our office (but we do NOT accept faxed applications).
-If you are emailing your application, you must email all documents as PDF files, NOT .jpeg, .png or other image files.
+Please email your application to [email protected].
+You must email all documents as high quality PDF files, NOT .jpeg, .png or other image files.

 To re-register your general registration with the Board, you must:

 - Arrange for the registration or licensing authority where you are currently registered to email a letter of professional standing or license verification to [email protected].

 You cannot send the letter to the Board yourself.
 The authority where you are registered must email the letter directly to us.

 - If you have active registration with more than one registration or licensing authority, you must arrange for all of those authorities to send the Board a letter of professional standing or license verification.